Skip to content

 • Parenting

-Since I have one adult daughter who is married, and several adult children and teenagers, this is something I get asked a lot.
+Since I have two adult daughter who are married, and several adult children and teenagers, this is something I get asked a lot.
+Over time I have learned that every child is different, every situation is different, but some things should remain the same.
+There is a Biblical standard and that should be held to.

 Honestly, my husband and I are very blessed that God gave us a clear idea even before we had our own children about how we would teach our children about marriage, relationships, and sex.
-We had both grown up in very different homes.
-Jeremy’s family encouraged their children to make friends and met girls and find a meaningful relationship, date and have fun finding a mate.
-My parents were more vague about how to pursue a relationship with others, and left a lot unsaid, and left it to the church to teach us.
+We had grown up very differently.
+Jeremy’s family encouraged their children to make friends, met girls, and find meaningful relationships, date and have fun.
+My parents were more vague about how to pursue a relationship with others, and left a lot unsaid, and left the church to teach us.
 The one thing I did know was not to have sex outside of marriage, and if I got pregnant before marriage I would be a disgrace.
-The problem was I didn’t really understand what sex was.
-I also had no idea what lead to sex.
-So, once Jeremy and I were married, we decided when we had children, we would build an open and trusting relationship with our children.
+The problem was, I didn’t really understand what sex was.
+I also had no idea what led to sex.
+So, once Jeremy and I married, we decided when we had children, we would build an open and trusting relationship with our children.
 We would start young teaching them about appropriate relationships and boundaries.
 Sadly, we haven’t always done a good job of communicating with our children.
 There have been heartaches and disappointments.
 But so far, praise Yehovah no real tragedies.

 By opening up this conversation young, we are able to dialogue with our kids, if we see them overly obsessed with their private area, or with someone else’s attention.
 We make it seem like it is normal to discuss such intimate things in the home.